-The event that brings journalists and public relations professionals together for an entire Saturday morning is coming soon!
+The event that brings journalists and public relations professionals together for an entire Saturday morning is less than three weeks away!

 PR pros, sign up today:

 The Society of Professional Journalists, Valley of the Sun chapter, presents the Valley Publicity Summit, hosted by SPJ, the amazing event where a roomful of locally based journalists share insights, give their story pitch preferences and industry updates with area public relations practitioners.
 In fact, we’ve arranged to have two rooms!
 It’s 8 a.m. to 1 p.m.
 Saturday, Sept.
 27, at SkySong, 1475 N. Scottsdale Road, Scottsdale (2nd floor of SkySong 1 building, the NE building of the complex).
 A map is at our registration site on Eventbrite (details below), and the hashtag is #pubsum14.

 PUBLIC RELATIONS PROFESSIONALS: You could contact our more than 25 journalists expected to attend on your own over the course of a typical year, but at the Summit you can accomplish the same thing in one day!
 Don’t delay — reserve your spot today: Sign up here!
 (Proceeds to benefit the Valley of the Sun SPJ chapter and also fund a donation to benefit the Phoenix-area public relations profession.)